Public Campaign as a Design Process

 We reviewed the ideas with internal stakeholders (campaigners, fundraisers, digital team) and prioritized those with the highest potential

-We designed a lightweight MVP for the campaign:
+We designed a lightweight petition page for the campaign:

 Clear call-to-action to stop the current redevelopment plans